How to Make Coffee with a Stovetop Percolator

 Again, you’ll want a coarse grind for your stovetop percolator, almost as coarse as the stuff you’d use in a French press coffee maker.
 So make sure your grinder can handle that before we get going.

-That said, we’re all different.
-Not a fan of strong brews?
-Use less coffee per cup.
-Want to rev up your engine?
-Add more.
 If you really want to nail it, invest in a coffee scale.
 This gadget is dynamite for getting the proportions spot-on every time.

-Step 3: Prepare the Stovetop Percolator for Brewing
+Step 3: Prepare Your Percolator for Brewing

 Prepping for the percolating process is like tuning up a classic car.
 This isn’t of those ‘set it and forget it’ deals like a drip pot.
 The stovetop percolator is a meticulous, hands-on method of coffee brewing.
-But you’ll get the satisfaction of smelling your brewing coffee and knowing that you’ve nailed it.
-What’s more valuable than that?

-Step 4: Heat the Percolator to Percolate the Coffee
+Step 4: Heat the Percolator

 Ready for some action?
 Think of this as the Waltz part of your coffee dance.
 Stay with the rhythm and when it’s time to step, just do it.